-1. PURPOSE OF REPORT
+PURPOSE OF REPORT

-- 1.1 This report seeks approval for the Council's Statement of Licensing Policy 2015, which has been consulted upon. - 1.2 The Council's current Policy Statement took effect from 7 January 2011 and this will be our fourth edition which must be published before the 7th January 2016.
+- 1.1 This report seeks approval of the Council for Hinckley & Bosworth Borough Councils' Statement of Licensing Policy, required under section 5 of the Licensing Act 2003 (The Act). - 1.2 The Council's current Policy Statement took effect from 7 January 2011 and this will be our fourth edition which must be published before the 7th January 2016.